THE PAA FOUNDATION

 FUNDRAISING METHODS AND APPROACHES

 The bulk of the fundraising of the Pancretan Foundation has been a targeted one indeed.
 Foundations Trustees approach esteemed members of our community and explain to the noble purposes and mission of the Foundation and the three (3) Endowments it feeds its proceeds to.
 This is done on an individual level or via appropriate presentations during biennial PAA Conventions or even via targeted mail campaigns.
 In addition, the Foundation Trustees are undertaking a sustained effort to educate our membership on charitable giving, as well as on Legacy Giving.
 The Pancretan Association visionary leadership established the Pancretan Foundation to be used as a giving vehicle by many of our members, now and in the future.
 In the past, many donors, made significant donations of the Pancretan passing their values and heritage to future generations.
-For a list of past Donors and Benefactors please visit the PAA webpage at www.Pancretan.org.
-This year (2015), we were graced with a large bequest by a long time member George Paterakis, who left us nearly $2,000,000 in his will, in addition to the other significant sums he had contributed via the Foundation to the Pancretan Association during his lifetime!
+In 2015, we were graced with a large bequest by a long time member George Paterakis, who left us nearly $2,000,000 in his will, in addition to the other significant sums he had contributed via the Foundation to the Pancretan Association during his lifetime!

 Charitable & Legacy Giving